behu-kea/first-semester-java/topics/02 - basics/loops.md

 ### Exercise 1

-1. Write a method that prints out ”Hello World” 3 times
+1. Prints out ”Hello World” 3 times

 2. Use a for loop to print the numbers from 1 to 10